Machine Learning for Optimal Parameter Prediction in Quantum Key Distribution: Applications and Benchmarking

-Here we have demonstrated that a neural network (NN) can be trained to very accurately simulate the optimal parameter function $\vec{p_{opt}}(\vec{e})$, and be used in effectively predicting the optimal parameters for QKD.
+In the previous section we have demonstrated that a neural network (NN) can be trained to very accurately simulate the optimal parameter function $\vec{p_{opt}}(\vec{e})$, and be used in effectively predicting the optimal parameters for QKD.
 The question is, since we already have an efficient coordinate descent (CD) algorithm, what is the potential use for such an NN-prediction program?
-Here we discuss the advantages and disadvantages of the NN program compared to the CD algorithm, and some proposed use cases for the neural network.
+Here in this section, we will discuss two important use cases for the neural network.\\

-The advantages of the NN is that, first, it is several orders of magnitude faster than the CD algorithm.
-In fact, due to the highly parallel architecture of the Graphics Processing Unit (GPU), the bottleneck of the computing time is only the communication from CPU to the GPU (which is roughly 200ms).
-There is no visible slowdown for data at the order of thousands.
-Notably, performing a prediction on all the $40\times 10000$ training data takes only 2.8 seconds.
-Comparatively, the same set of data took over 23000s (approximately 6 hours) to generate with CD algorithm, which is over 8000 times slower.

-Secondly, the NN program learns the entire input space of data, and can predict any combination of input without relying on initial search parameters.
-On the other hand, a CD algorithm requires that $R > 0$ at the start of the search.
-For instance, if required to calculate optimal parameters at $L=40km$, the initial parameters might return a zero rate, therefore the CD algorithm has to start from $L=0km$ and gradually evolute the distance parameter from there.
-If $R=0$ even at $L=0km$, it would have to resort to random scattershot strategy (i.e. test random combinations of parameters, until an $R>0$ point that can start the CD algorithm is found).
-The NN program doesn't rely on starting position or neighboring data, and can accurately return the optimal parameter right away.
-This is also one of the advantages of the NN program.

-The disadvantages, however, also comes from GPU.
-As the main bottleneck for GPU is the communication time with CPU, calculating a \text{single} point will be in fact slightly slower on the NN program (200ms) compared to 50-100ms for the CD algorithm (if the initial parameter is good and $R>0$) on a quad-core desktop PC.
-Moreover, in applications that are not time-sensitive (say, an experimental setup with \textit{fixed} device parameters and fixed channels, with a few weeks time allowed to set up and optimize parameters), it might be more straightforward to use CD, while the NN program is of interest to us for cases where faster prediction of optimal parameters is desired, such as a portable device for free-space QKD with parameters such as channel loss, misalignment, and background noise often changing in real time.\\